UK Edition. Click here for US version.

 medicine (listed in section 6).

-• if you have a history of certain abnormal heart rhythms
+• if you or someone in your family has a history of certain

-changes in the heart activity as measured in the
+torssades de pointes) or changes in the heart activity as

 • if you suffer from severe liver failure and kidney problems

-• if your blood potassium level is low.
+• if your blood potassium or magnesium level is low

 • if you are taking